-Potential repairs to strengthen the bulkhead at the waterline would involve cleaning marine growth off the sheet piles, welding cover plates to strengthen the bulkhead above and below water the entire length of the bulkhead, replacing weep holes, repairing the outfalls, and filling voids behind the bulkhead.
+Potential repairs to strengthen the bulkhead at the waterline would involve cleaning marine growth off the steel sheet piles, welding cover plates to strengthen the sheet piles above and below water along the entire length of the bulkhead, replacing weep holes, repairing the outfalls, and filling voids behind the bulkhead.
 Due to the amount of underwater welding that would be required, any potential repairs would be cost prohibitive.

 Strengthening repairs would also need to eliminate the potential for continued section loss of the steel sheet piles.
 If the cover plates are welded to a sheet pile that continues to deteriorate, the repair will cease to be effective.
-Methods to limit further section loss typically include installation of cathodic protection systems, or construction of a concrete fascia.
+Methods to limit further section loss typically include installation of cathodic protection systems (which primarily work below water), and construction of a concrete fascia.
 Both options have high upfront costs and would require varying levels of ongoing maintenance.